dcos/dcos-e2e/docs/source/library.rst

 Python Library
 ==============

-DC/OS E2E is a tool for spinning up and managing DC/OS clusters in test environments.
+|project| is a tool for spinning up and managing DC/OS clusters in test environments.

 It includes a library which is focused on helping you to write tests which require DC/OS clusters.